DesDevCharan/js-minesweeper/README.md

 [![html](https://img.shields.io/badge/-HTML-brightgreen)](https://github.com/DesDevCharan)
 [![CSS](https://img.shields.io/badge/-CSS-brightgreen)](https://github.com/DesDevCharan)

+## Features Included
+- Snapshot of the game
+- User can choose grid (Rows and Columns)
+- User can choose mines
+- Identifier to track the moves made
+- Reset the Grid
+- Reveal Option with a Flag to display all mines

 ## Run Development Server

 This package uses `lite-server` for the local server.
 In package.json start script assosciates with this.